Sherlock Holmes Mystery Magazine: Currently closed to fiction submissions. Non-fiction queries to to editor Carle Coupe.

 3. Please, please, please—proofread your story before sending it.
 Yes, typos happen, but after the third or fourth one on a page, we will stop reading.

-4. Use a simple, easy-to-read font like Times Roman.
+4. Use a simple, easy-to-read font like Courier or Times Roman.
 If we can't easily read a submission, it will be rejected.